Board members' Code of Conduct

 - Board Members are expected to address their comments to the Chair who will in turn encourage all Board Members to participate.
 Only one Board Member at a time may address the meeting, and the Chair’s ruling on who may or may not speak on ‘points of order’ is final.
 Once the discussion of an agenda item is concluded, the Chair will remind the meeting of the decision (if any) that has been reached.

 - All Board Members are expected to respect the views of others and their right to speak.
 All contributions should be constructive and avoid intemperate or provocative language.
 Board Members should keep their contributions brief and to the point.
-Individual Board Members should be praised ‘in public’ and criticised ‘in private’.

 - All Board Members are expected to work considerately and respectfully with all those they come into contact with at ITI, respecting diversity, different roles and boundaries and striving to avoid giving offence.

 - Board Members are expected to recognise that the roles of Board Members, volunteers and staff of the ITI are different and to respect the difference between these roles.
+While members of staff will try to deal promptly with Board Members’ queries, in those dealings, Board Members need to recognise that members of staff have operational priorities and deadlines that may need to be given priority.

 - In the event that Board Members also volunteer for ITI, they are expected to maintain the separation of their dual roles and register any potential conflicts of interest.